EnterpriseDB/tpa/docs/src/pem.md

 ## Supported architectures

-PEM is supported with M1 and BDR-Always-ON architectures via `--enable-pem` configuration command line option.
-You could optionally edit the generated cluster config (config.yml) and assign or remove `pem-agent` role from any postgres instance in the cluster in order to enable or disable PEM there.
+PEM is supported with all architectures via the `--enable-pem` configuration command line option, with the exception of the BDR-Always-ON architecture when used with EDB Postgres Extended.

-Note that PEM server does not support pgextended for a backend yet.
+You can optionally edit the generated cluster config (config.yml) and assign or remove `pem-agent` role from any postgres instance in the cluster in order to enable or disable PEM there.

 ## PEM configuration